plewis/plewis.github.io/phylogenetics/paup.md

     hsearch;

 > :thinking: What is the parsimony score of the best tree found during the search?
 (Write down this score somewhere for later reference.)
-How many trees were examined (look at `# Rearrangements tried`)?
+How many trees were examined (look at "Total number of rearrangements tried")?

 ##  Showing and saving trees